 Debbie is a PATH certified Therapeutic Riding Instructor since 1996 and is also certified as an Equine Specialist is Mental Health & Learning.
 Additional certifications include Certified Equine Interaction Professional in Education, E3A certified corporate trainer, and EAGALA certified

 Blair McKissock has been in the field of human animal interaction and experiential education for over 20 years.
-She earned her BS in Recreation Therapy and her Master’s in Education.
+She earned her BS in Recreation Therapy and her MS in Education and is completing her PhD in EcoPsychology.
 She is a PATH registered instructor, certified equine specialist, EAGALA Level 1 and certified WellCoach.
 She is the chair of the equine facilitated learning (EAL) community for PATH and works nationally to establish standards in EAL.
 Blair is honored to be a part of the Strides staff as an instructor and workshop facilitator.

 Kate has been a horse woman for over 15 years.
 She has extensive experience training, managing and showing horses.
 She has been on staff here at Strides for over 2 years as the barn manager and is a certified therapeutic riding instructor.